apache/skywalking-go/docs/en/concepts-and-designs/hybrid-compilation.md

 ## Toolchain with SkyWalking Go Agent

-SkyWalking Go Agent works by intercepting the `compile` program in the toolchain and making changes to the program based on the information above.
+SkyWalking Go Agent works by intercepting the `compile` program through the toolchain and making changes to the program based on the information above.
 The main parts include:

-1. **AST**: Using `AST` to parse or modify files which ready for compiled.
+1. **AST**: Using `AST` to parse and manipulate the codes.
 2. **File copying/generation**: Copy or generate files to the temporary directory required for the compilation, and add file path addresses when the compilation command is executed.
-3. **Proxy command execution**: After completing the modification of the specified package, the command execution in the toolchain will be proxied.
+3. **Proxy command execution**: After completing the modification of the specified package, the new codes are weaved into the target.

 ### Hybrid Compilation